srinathln7/zkp-authentication/README.md

 ### Unit Tests

-To run all the test files in this project, use the following command:
+To run all the test files in this project, run the following command in your local development terminal:

 ```
 make test
 ```

+Upon running this command, you should see all the test cases passing, ensuring the proper functioning of all components within our project.
+Successful test results indicate that the application is operating as expected and meeting the desired requirements.

 ### Run with Docker